 For your users, this means that many wouldn't be able to see or would have difficulty seeing this advertisement.
 This can lead to missed CTA's, users turning away from your site or even a court case.

-But what does this all mean for businesses?
+As a website testing company we frequently hear the question 'Do I need accessibility testing?' and the answer is yes, yes you do.
+But what does accessibility testing mean to businesses?
 Does accessibility really have that big of an impact on a site?
 Businesses owners or marketers may know of the 'purple-pound' or in explanatory terms the total amount of money spent by people with disabilities, which reached an outstanding £249 billion in the UK alone.

 1 in 5 UK consumers identify as having a disability.
 And as our world quickly becomes more and more 'digital' with every part of our lives now being hosted on the internet, from fitness to finance, the 1 in 5 people that require additional help are feeling the accessibility pinch.
 Recent stats revealed that the lack of digital accessibility loses companies £2 billion a month, as 73% of potential disabled customers experience conversion barriers on websites.

-This digital trend has lead to a new phenomenon labelled The Click-Away Pound.
+This digital trend has led to a new phenomenon labelled The Click-Away Pound.

 A recent survey outlined in plain terms the commercial impact of accessibility on the digital world: